Farnborough Place (St Peter's Junior School)

 Daily hire charges for Weddings available on request

-For enquires please contact Julie Mynott (School Business Manager) by email email@example.com or complete the booking form.
+For enquires please contact Julie Mynott (School Business Manager) on 01252 543320 or by email email@example.com.
+Alternatively complete the booking form.

 A Brief History of Farnborough Place